 Your AHI score shows how severe your sleep apnoea is: AHI of 5 to 14 = mild.
 AHI of 15 to 30 = moderate.
 AHI over 30 = severe.

-Some studies have found a link between sleep apnea and health problems like type 2 diabetes, strokes, and heart attacks.
-People with severe obstructive sleep apnea are more likely to have a higher risk of fatal events, like cancer.
+Some studies have found a link between sleep apnoea and health problems like type 2 diabetes, strokes, and heart attacks.
+People with severe obstructive sleep apnoea are more likely to have a higher risk of fatal events, like cancer.

-Sleep apnea is a long-lasting health problem.
+Sleep apnoea is a long-lasting health problem.
 This means it's ongoing and not something that can be cured.
 However, it can be treated successfully.
-The good news is that, depending on the cause of someone's sleep apnea, the symptoms and complications can be reduced or eliminated.
+The good news is that, depending on the cause of someone's sleep apnoea, the symptoms and complications can be reduced or eliminated.

-Severe forms of sleep apnea disrupt sleep and require considerable effort to resume breathing each time.
+Severe forms of sleep apnoea disrupt sleep and require considerable effort to resume breathing each time.
 This can damage blood vessels and organs, and increase the risk of serious health problems, including:

 + Heart attack.